shenwei356/kmcp/docs/database.md

 you can also use `--by-seq` to compute for every sequence, where sequence IDs in all input files are better to be distinct.
-It also **supports splitting sequences into chunks, this could increase the specificity in profiling result in the cost of slower searching speed**.
+It also **supports splitting sequences into chunks, this could increase the specificity in profiling result at the cost of slower searching speed**.

 **Splitting sequences**: